Bydgoszcz: World War II

 The local synagogue was destroyed during the German occupation.
 The inscription reads in German: "This city is free of Jews".

 The city was annexed to the newly formed province of Reichsgau Danzig-West Prussia as the seat of the district or county (kreis) of Bromberg.
 However, the annexation was not recognised in international law.
 Extermination of the inhabitants continued throughout the war, and in total, around 10,000 inhabitants, mostly Poles, but also Polish Jews, were killed.
 Some Polish inhabitants were also murdered in the village of Jastrzębie in January 1940, and local teachers were also among Polish teachers murdered in both Mauthausen and Dachau concentration camps.
 The history of Jews in Bydgoszcz ended with the German invasion of Poland and the Holocaust.
 The city's Jewish citizens, who constituted a small community in the city (about two percent of the prewar population) and many of whom spoke German, were sent to extermination camps or murdered in the town itself.
 The city renamed Bromberg was the site of Bromberg-Ost, a women's subcamp of the Stutthof concentration camp.
 A deportation camp was situated in Smukała village, now part of Bydgoszcz.
 On February 4, 1941, the first mass transport of 524 Poles came to the Potulice concentration camp from Bydgoszcz.
 The local train station was one of the locations, where Polish children aged 12 and over were sent from the Potulice concentration camp to slave labor.
 The children reloaded freight trains.

 During the occupation, the Germans destroyed some of the city's historic buildings to erect new structures in the Nazi style.
 The Germans built a huge secret dynamite factory (DAG Fabrik Bromberg) hidden in a forest in which they used the slave labor of several hundred forced laborers, including Allied prisoners of war from the Stalag XX-A POW camp in Toruń.
 In 1943, local Poles managed to save some kidnapped Polish children from the Zamość region, by buying them from the Germans at the local train station.

 The Polish resistance was active in Bydgoszcz.
 Activities included distribution of underground Polish press, sabotage actions, stealing German ammunition to aid Polish partisans, espionage of German activity and providing shelter for British POWs who escaped from the Stalag XX-A POW camp.
 The Gestapo cracked down on the Polish resistance several times.

 In spring 1945, Bydgoszcz was occupied by the advancing Red Army.
-Those German residents who had survived were expelled in accordance with the Potsdam Agreement and the city was returned to Poland, although with a Soviet-installed communist regime, which stayed in power until the 1980s.
+Those German residents who had survived fled or were expelled and the city was returned to Poland, although with a Soviet-installed communist regime, which stayed in power until the 1980s.
 The Polish resistance remained active in Bydgoszcz.